c9s/node-content-builder/README.md

 To use require.js or not in application codebase, the decision is made by users, so we made this.

-By using `content-builder`, you can define many manifest for different usage, or users can easily customize their builds as what they need.
+By using `content-builder`, you can define many manifest for different usage. also, users can easily customize their builds as what they need.

 content-builder provides a filter interface, you can register your custom filter directly.